Jack-Ji/jok/README.md

 }
 ```

-Now in your code you may import and use jok:
+You may import and use jok in your code now:

 ```zig
 const std = @import("std");